State Department warns citizens to be vigilant while travelling in Europe in light of possible al-Qaeda plots.

 “These inquests represent the first opportunity for a public examination of the facts and to consider, if there were failings, what lessons have been learned.”

-In the immediate aftermath of the bombings, officials stated that the four men – Mohammad Sidique Khan, Shehzad Tanweer, Hasib Hussain, and Germaine Lindsay – who detonated their devices on the trains and bus during rush hour, were unknown to authorities.
+In the immediate aftermath of the bombings, officials stated that the four men – Mohammad Sidique Khan, Shehzad Tanweer, Hasib Hussain, and Germaine Lindsay – were unknown to authorities.

 But in the years since the attacks, it was revealed that two of the bombers had been on the radar of the security services, but were not deemed significant threats.